Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   - verify_compress

     Toggle compression verification.
-If set, each compress will be internally decompressed and the contents verified, returning error codes if unsuccessful.
+If set, each compress will be internally decompressed and the woke contents verified, returning error codes if unsuccessful.
 This can be toggled with 0/1::

       echo 0 > /sys/bus/dsa/drivers/crypto/verify_compress